vjammi/datastructures/src/main/java/dev/vjammi/ds/v2/sort/readme.md

         for (int k = n/2; k >= 1; k--)
             sink(pq, k, n);

-        // sortdown phase - we pull the items out of the heap in decreasing order to build the sorted result int k = n;
+        // sortdown phase - we pull the items out of the heap in decreasing enrichedTransaction to build the sorted result int k = n;
         while (k > 1) {
             exch(pq, 1, k--);